Writers, How To Keep A Healthy Body And Brain

 Almost as bad as Monday workouts but exercising in the morning not only boosts your energy for the day but gets the dastardly chore out of the way early… because let’s face it if you left it until later you’d find an excuse NOT to do it.
 Right?

 Have a heavy workload?
 Have to get up really early for a meeting?
-Maybe because of a situation, you aren’t able to do 30mins of high impact aerobics.
+Maybe because of a situation, you aren’t able to do 30 minutes of high-impact aerobics.

 So mix it up, do a little yoga or go for a brisk walk.